IIanonymeII/Tennis-Predictor/prediction_tennis/src/preprocessing/features/README.md

 >
 >   - **Standard rating**: Adds `win_step` for a win and subtracts `lose_step` for a loss.
 >   - **Transformed ratings (exp, log, power):**: Applies a mathematical transformation to the standard rating.
 For example, the result can be `exp(value + step)`, `log(value + step)`, or `power(value + step)` depending on the chosen transformation method.

+>**`popularity_player_features.py`**
+  calculates player popularity based on past tournament performance.
+Players gain popularity by playing more matches and advancing further in important rounds or tournaments.
+Players with few or no games are considered less popular.

 >**`compute_rating_movement.py`**
  Computes the rating movement for tennis players by comparing their current pre-match rating with ratings from a specified number of matches ago.
 This module tracks how player ratings change over time based on match outcomes and provides insights into rating volatility.